nullsauce/micromachine/README.md

 `termdbg` contains a terminal UI application used for developing and debugging the cpu implementation.

-`run` contains the command-line app (vm) that can execute armv6-m executables
+`vm` contains the command-line app (vm) that can execute armv6-m executables

 `sdk` contains a standalone cmake project which acts as a poor man toolchain for now.